NFL on American television: Modern popularity

 In November 2017, ratings for the first seven weeks declined by 5% compared to the same period in 2016; and decreased by 15% when compared to the same period in 2015, a strong season.
-Although ratings for the NFL have declined steadily after the Super Bowl in 2015, the latter remains the only program on U.S. television to have attracted at least 100 million viewers on a single night annually since the 1983 series finale of M*A*S*H on CBS.
-The NFL telecasts are known for their relative stability in their TV ratings in the United States since the beginning of the 21st century.
+Although ratings for the NFL have declined steadily after the Super Bowl in 2015, the latter remains the only program on American television to have attracted at least 100 million viewers on a single night annually since the 1983 series finale of M*A*S*H on CBS.
+The NFL telecasts are known for their relative stability in their television ratings in the United States since the beginning of the 21st century.
 Since 2010, except 2019 and 2021, the annual Super Bowl telecasts (including the halftime shows) have regularly attracted more than 100 million viewers in the United States alone, making it the only broadcast in U.S. television history to exceed the said annual viewership threshold for at least 10 years overall.